Empiricism alone won't save us.

 • • •

 Unfortunately, jettisoning Stiglerian methodology is not nearly sufficient to overcome this history of marginalization.
 For example, in the last several years, a controversy has played out over the impact of so-called “ban the box” regulations, which seek to counter discrimination against the formerly incarcerated by restricting employers (usually in the public sector) from asking about criminal history as part of the job application process.
-Such legislation draws substantially on the work of sociologist Devah Page, who documented labor market discrimination against those tainted by past experience with the criminal justice enterprise.
+Such legislation draws substantially on the work of sociologist Devah Pager, who documented labor market discrimination against those tainted by past experience with the criminal justice enterprise.
 Given the high rates of incarceration among young black men, the result is not just individual but group-level discrimination, lasting for a lifetime.

 Despite the so-called “empirical turn,” harmful pathologies remain embedded in the economics profession.